54n71/Fake-virus/README.md

 -You cant delete easier or close without task manager because this Runs in the background (no literaly background xd)

+Update 2.7
+-Some errors solved
+-Some change in the code
+-Now when you start your pc creates 61 folders in the desktop

 Update 2.6